 Turnip Greens: Whole Food Profile

-Turnip greens come from the leaves of root vegetable Brassica rapa subsp. rapa and are a particularly rich source of vitamins K, E, and B6 as well as plant form folate and phytoactive compound lutein.
+Turnip greens come from the leaves of root vegetable Brassica rapa subsp. rapa and are a particularly rich source of vitamins K, E, A and B6 as well as naturally occurring folate and phytoactive compound lutein.
 The dry leaves from turnips are also a rich source of glucosinolates and the activating enzyme myrosinase.

 Percentages shown as %DV per serving of 5.68g turnip greens.